zephyrproject-rtos/zephyr/samples/net/wpan_serial/README.rst

 ************

 The sample assumes that 802.15.4 radio and USB controller are supported on a board.
-You can pick, for example, a transceiver such as a CC2520 or RF2xx using overlays, or by using an SoC with a built-in radio, such as a kw41z, nrf5, or samr21.
+You can pick, for example, a transceiver such as RF2xx using overlays, or by using an SoC with a built-in radio, such as a kw41z, nrf5, or samr21.